Miss California (song)

-"Miss California" is a song by American singer-songwriter Dante Thomas, featuring American rapper and former Fugees member Pras Michel.
+"Miss California" is a song by American singer Dante Thomas, featuring American rapper and former Fugees member Pras Michel.
 It was released on February 20, 2001, as the lead single from his debut album, Fly.
-The track was an international hit, topping the charts of Denmark, Germany, and the Netherlands and becoming a top-five hit in Australia, Austria, New Zealand, Romania, Switzerland, and Wallonia.
-It also reached number 25 on the UK Singles Chart and number 85 on the US Billboard Hot 100.
+Despite peaking at number 85 on the US Billboard Hot 100, the track was an international hit, topping the charts of Denmark, Germany, and the Netherlands and becoming a top-five hit in Australia, New Zealand, and several other mainland European countries.
 Cameron Casey directed the song's music video.